prithvi-bharadwaj/Antigravity-IDE/README.md

 - If it doesn't appear automatically, ensure Antigravity is installed in `/Applications/Antigravity.app`.

 ## Troubleshooting
 - **Editor not found**: The package looks for `/Applications/Antigravity.app`.
-If installed elsewhere, you may need to modify `Editor/AntigravityScriptEditor.cs`.
+If installed elsewhere, ensure the path is correct or manually select the executable.
-- **No Intellisense**: Ensure `Generate .csproj files` is checked (handled automatically by this package's sync).
+- **No Intellisense**: Ensure `Generate .csproj files` is checked in Unity Preferences.